 Currently, each director is required to beneficially own at least 7,500 shares of Quaker's common stock.
-Until a director accumulates the required number of beneficially owned shares, 75% of the annual retainer is paid in shares of Quaker's common stock and once the threshold is met, 20% of the retainer is paid in such shares.
+Until a director accumulates the required number of beneficially owned shares, 75% of the annual retainer is paid in shares of Quaker's common stock and, once the threshold is met, 25% of the retainer is paid in such shares.
+In 2008, 20% of the annual retainer was paid in shares if the threshold was met.
 Directors who beneficially own the required number of shares of Quaker common stock may elect to receive payment of a larger percentage (up to 100%) of their annual retainer in shares of Quaker common stock.